codewithriza/SlotBot/README.md

 7. **Ping Notification:** Use the `,ping` command to receive a notification in the slot channel.
 Example: `,ping`.

+8. **Nuke Command:** Use the `,nuke` command to delete all messages in the slot channel if you have owner permissions.
+Example: `,nuke`.

 ## Installation

 To install the bot, follow these steps: